 In her current role, Laci is working on increasing the visibility for Parent & Family Programs.
 She is collaborating with various campus partners to enhance Family Weekend and Sibs Day.
 She created a new student leadership position – Parent Assistant Leaders (PALs) - to allow students to get involved and gain valuable leadership skills.
-Laci also created a new volunteer program called the Parent & Family Ambassador Program, to create more opportunities for parents and families around the world to stay connected to Georgia Tech.
+Laci also created a new volunteer program called the Parent and Family Ambassador Program, to create more opportunities for parents and families around the world to stay connected to Georgia Tech.
 Laci has a special passion for work focused on parents and families, first generation students and families, and multicultural education.
 She also is a parent!

 Tyler serves as the Coordinator for Parent and Family Programs.
 He graduated from Valdosta State University with a Bachelor of Fine Arts in Speech Communication: Intercultural Organization Communication emphasis.
 Tyler then went on to earn his Master's degree at The University of Alabama in Higher Education Administration.
 He has over 4 years of experience within higher education with experience in Student Government, Greek Life, and Housing and Residential Communities.
 Prior to working at Georgia Tech, over the past two years Tyler has served as an Graduate Community Director in Housing and Residential Communities at The University of Alabama.